 Never continue driving with hazardous materials leaking from your vehicle in order to find a phone booth, truck stop, help, or similar reason.
 Remember, the carrier pays for the cleanup of contaminated parking lots, roadways, and drainage ditches.
-The costs are enormous, so don't leave a lengthy trail of contamination.
+The costs are enormous, so do not leave a lengthy trail of contamination.
 If hazardous materials are spilling from your vehicle:

-Park it;
+- Park it.

-- Secure the area;
+- · Secure the area.

-- Stay there;
+- Stay there.

 - Send someone else for help.